finos/common-domain-model/docs/process-model.md

 **The CDM lays the foundation for the standardisation, automation and inter-operability of industry processes**.
-Industry processes represent events and actions that occur through the transaction\'s lifecycle, from negotiating a legal agreement to allocating a block-trade or calculating settlement amounts.
+Industry processes represent events and actions that occur through the transaction's lifecycle, from negotiating a legal agreement to allocating a block-trade or calculating settlement amounts.